Associate Professor of History and Environmental Studies

 In another project, “A River Lost and Found: The Androscoggin River in Place and Time,” I’m collaborating with my Bowdoin colleague, Michael Kolster (Visual Art), to explore one of America’s most maligned waterways.
 Despite flowing cleaner today, the Androscoggin River, which allegedly inspired the 1972 Clean Water Act, remains veiled in stereotype and hides in plain sight.
 Our project reconsiders the hidden past and neglected present of this iconic New England through photography, oral history, archival research, and creative non-ﬁction writing.
 We ask how an injured river might reveal an ethic of place whereby Americans might rediscover the beauties and possibilities of the great nearby that so many of us call home.

 Emerald City: An Environmental History of Seattle, The Lamar Series in Western History (New Haven: Yale University Press, 2007; trade paper edition and Kindle, 2008).
-Awarded the 2009 Ray Allen Billington Prize, Best Book in American Frontier History (awarded biennially), Organization of American Historians
+Ray Allen Billington Prize, Best Book in American Frontier History (awarded biennially), Organization of American Historians, 2009

 “Frontier Ghosts along the Urban Pacific Slope,” for Frontier Cities: Recovering Encounters at the North American Crossroads of Empire, Jay Gitlin, Adam Arenson, and Barbara Berglund, eds.
-(Philadelphia: University of Pennsylvania Press, 2012), in press.
+(Philadelphia: University of Pennsylvania Press, 2012), 121-45

 “Fishy Thinking: Salmon and the Presence of History in Urban Environmental Politics,” in Cities and Nature in the American West, Char Miller, ed.
 (Reno: University of Nevada Press, 2010), 73-95